LiskArchive/lisk-legacy-docs/start.md

 - [Lisk Elements](../lisk-sdk/lisk-elements/introduction.md)
 - [Lisk Commander](../lisk-sdk/lisk-commander/introduction.md)

-The Lisk Framework consists of a selection of various Modules, which each provide a specific functionality or logic related to blockchain networks.
+The Lisk Framework consists of a selection of various Modules, which each provide specific functionality or logic related to blockchain networks.
 The different Modules are the building blocks for the backend your blockchain application.
 These building blocks can be assembled as desired to create a custom network, that is optimized to work seamlessly with your blockchain application.

 **1. Setup the Framework**<br>
-To get started in building your own blockchain application, set up [Lisk Framework](../lisk-sdk/lisk-framework/introduction.md).
+To get started in building your blockchain application, set up [Lisk Framework](../lisk-sdk/lisk-framework/introduction.md).
-The Modules come with a set of predefined default configurations, that let you start and test out your own network immediately.
+The Modules come with a set of predefined default configurations, that let you start and test out your network immediately.

 **2. Configure the Modules**<br>
 After the first successful start, feel free to configure, exchange or extend the Modules, suited to your specific needs.

 **3. Write own Modules**<br>
-It is also possible to create own custom Modules from scratch, if needed.
+It is also possible to create own custom Modules from scratch if needed.
 Lisk Framework provides a `BaseModule` class for this purpose, which every new module needs to inherit from.
 The `BaseModule` class defines all required methods, the Lisk Framework expects for successful communication to the application or to other Modules.
 For convenience, you may want to reuse the packages of [Lisk Elements](../lisk-sdk/lisk-elements/introduction.md) which provide related functionalities for creating blockchain applications, like [lisk-cryptography](../lisk-sdk/lisk-elements/packages/cryptography.md).
 Beside this, **Lisk Framework** offers [Components](../lisk-sdk/lisk-framework/introduction.md).
-Components consist of functionalities that are useful for most Modules, and provide an easy to use interface to perform actions on the application as a whole.
+Components consist of functionalities that are useful for most Modules and provide an easy to use interface to perform actions on the application as a whole.
 <br>Lisk Framework initializes the Modules and controls their communication between each other and with the application as a whole.
 To do this, each Module creates its' own communication channel, where it can publish events that it wants to share with the whole application.
 Modules can passively listen to certain events that have been published by other Modules, or they can actively ask for information from other Modules.